Easy. Fast. Reliable.

 Caymara may offer in addition, bulk and blending capabilities to adjust desired brix levels and acidity ranges in concentrates, as well as full support for the coordination of transport logistics arising from each order; from the shipment of goods at origin to our warehouses in Europe to duty paid door to door deliveries as needed.

 No business is big or small to us.
 We deliver from one drum to thousands of metric tons each year.

 Our deep knowledge on the trade, allows us to find the best solutions to fulfill our client’s needs while helping them focus on their products and brands.
 Dynamic, efficient, and ahead of time: this is how we want to be for our clients.

 Most importantly, we value relationships as we are a customer-oriented company.

-Passion Fruit and Mango Concentrates are unique ingredients which can be used in a wide variety of food and beverage products.
-Their colorful, flavorful, aromatic and refreshing tropical flavor makes it the ideal ingredient for a number of sophisticated applications.
+Passion Fruit and Mango NFC and concentrates are unique ingredients which can be used in a wide variety of food and beverage products.
+Their colorful, flavorful, aromatic, and refreshing tropical flavor makes it the ideal ingredient for a number of sophisticated applications.